Statement of Legal Residence for Readmitted Students

 Time Limitation for Providing Documentation

-If additional documentation is required for residence classification or for the tuition exemption, you will be allowed until the last day of the quarter in which you are applying for classification of your status to provide documentation.
+If additional documentation is required for residence classification or for the tuition exemption, you will be allowed until the last day of instruction of the quarter in which you are applying for classification of your status to provide documentation.

-If you have been incorrectly classified as a resident,or incorrectly determined to be exempt from nonresident tuition, such errors will be corrected and you will be required to pay all nonresident tuition not paid.
+If you have been incorrectly classified as a resident, or incorrectly determined to be exempt from nonresident tuition, such errors will be corrected and you will be required to pay all nonresident tuition not paid.
 If you conceal information or furnish false information resulting in an incorrect determination, you may be subject to student disciplinary procedures.
 Resident students who have become nonresidents must immediately notify the campus residence deputy.

 Inquiries and Appeals